 Flu Shots

 I was also newly empowered with all kinds of other tools to keep my immune system strong and healthy and treat influenza if I did come down with it.
 I have not had the flu, that I’m aware of, since the years of getting flu shots.
 Got the flu most years I got the shot.
-They’ve updated the wording to say that it’s 30 to 40% effective at reducing severity and risk of hospitalization, but they don’t even pretend to claim it prevents the flu anymore.
+They’ve updated the wording now to say that the flu shot is “30 to 40% effective at reducing severity and risk of hospitalization”, but they don’t even pretend to claim it prevents the flu anymore.

 Diet Culture